What’s Behind The Coca-Cola Company (KO) Volatile Ride?

 Argus gave “ Buy” rating to KO stocks, setting the target price at $54 in the report published on March 27, 2020.

-The stock volatility was left at 1.68%, however, within the period of a single month, the volatility rate increased by 1.50%, while the shares sank at the distance of -2.29% for the moving average in the last 20 days.
-In oppose to the moving average for the last 50 days, trading by -3.33% lower at the present time.
+The stock volatility was left at 1.59%, however, within the period of a single month, the volatility rate increased by 1.50%, while the shares sank at the distance of -1.05% for the moving average in the last 20 days.
+In oppose to the moving average for the last 50 days, trading by +5.20% upper at the present time.

 KO Stock Insider Trading